garfix/mondriaanimatie/doc/elements.md

 Each Mondriaan painting consists of the following elements:

 - The canvas
-- A frame
+- The frame
-- Background color
+- The Background color
 - Lines
 - Rooms
 - Planes